The Best Instructors Teach Here

 Racing coaches must meet additional standards before being certified.

-I will be going into my 2nd year of teaching sailing at the CANSail 1/2 level this summer and couldn’t be more excited.
+After years of coaching at the BYC sailing school, I will be returning this summer as the Race Coach and couldn’t be more excited.
 I’ve spent almost every summer sailing through the BYC sailing school, either as a camper, volunteer, racer and now instructor.
 I have raced extensively in both the C420 and the 29er.
-I love teaching because it offered me the opportunity to see growth in campers both in their sailing skills but also as people.
+I love teaching because it offers me the opportunity to see growth in campers both in their sailing skills and as people.
 I get to spend all day on the water with great kids, teaching them to do what I love.